datadesk/django-for-data-analysis-nicar-2016/README.md

 We use this method to find the median response time to all complaints, as well as the response time for priority level 1, 2 and 3 complaints.

-Since it seems like response times are slower in the eastern parts of the city, let's also break this down by areas.
-We make a list of the seven different planning commission areas, and then make a dict to place the data returned.
+Since it seems like response times are slower in the eastern parts of the city, let's break it down further.
+We make a list of the seven different planning commission areas, and then store the results in a dictionary.

 ```python
 region_names = ['Central','East Los Angeles','Harbor','North Valley','South Los Angeles','South Valley','West Los Angeles']
 regions = {}
 ```

-Then we iterate over those region names, creating a queryset and aggregate counts for each area.
+Then, we iterate over those region names, creating a queryset and aggregate counts for each area.

 ```python
 # Iterate over each name in our region_names list